tfonji/tembongfonjiblog/README.md

 #[tembongfonjiblog](https://tembongfonjiblog.appspot.com/)
 This is a multi-user blog hosted on Google App Engine.
 In this project users can create accounts, login, create posts as well as comments and like on other users' posts.
-This project is one of many projects to be completed in order to be awarded the Udacity Full Stack Web Developer Nanodegree.
 You can run the project online at the following link:
 [https://tembongfonjiblog.appspot.com/](https://tembongfonjiblog.appspot.com/)

 ## Project Files and Folders